SwiftERM Hyper-personalisation for ecommerce email marketing

 There are several interrelated reasons for granulating variables in this fashion:

-• Based on prior domain knowledge, there is no expectation that minute variations in temperature (e.g., the difference between 80–80.7 °F (26.7–27.1 °C)) could have an influence on behaviours driving the number of health-club applications.
+• Based on prior domain knowledge, there is no expectation that minute temperature variations (e.g., the difference between 80–80.7 °F (26.7–27.1 °C)) could have an influence on behaviour driving the number of health club applications.

-For this reason, any “regularity” which our learning algorithms might detect at this level of resolution would have to be spurious, as an artefact of overfitting.
+For this reason, any “regularity” that our learning algorithms might detect at this level of resolution would have to be spurious, as an artefact of overfitting.

-By coarsening the temperature variable into intervals the difference between which we do anticipate (based on prior domain knowledge) might influence a number of health-club applications, we eliminate the possibility of detecting these spurious patterns.
+By coarsening the temperature variable into intervals the difference between which we do anticipate (based on prior domain knowledge) might influence several health club applications, we eliminate the possibility of detecting these spurious patterns.
 Thus, in this case, reducing resolution is a method of controlling overfitting.

 • By reducing the number of intervals in the temperature variable (i.e., increasing its grain size), we increase the amount of sample data indexed by each interval designation.